William Pitt Debating Union: Competitions

 The WPDU has participated in, and traveled extensively to intercollegiate debate competitions since its early history.
 A regular participant regional and national competitions, the WPDU has previously won the Pennsylvania State Debating Championship, qualified for the National Debate Tournament forty-five times, and captured the 1981 National Debate Tournament national championship.
 In addition, at the 1947 Grand National Forensic Tournament, a two-man affirmative debate team won the national championship competing against 89 other teams, while Pitt's negative team finished as runners-up.
-The WPDU has also finished first in the American Debate Association’s varsity rankings and its debaters have won hundreds of individual speaking awards.
+The WPDU has also finished first in the American Debate Association’s varsity rankings and its debaters have won hundreds of individual speaking awards, including 2nd place at the 2025 NFA National Tournament in Lincoln-Douglas debate.
 In the past the WPDU hosted major intercollegiate debating competitions, and through the years, the team has appeared on television, including once hosting its own weekly television show in the 1950s, and its success has enjoyed coverage in local and regional media.
+During the 2024-25 season, the union took 5th place in the nation in Lincoln-Douglas debate at the National Forensics Association's National Tournament, in addition to qualifying over a dozen students.

 Public Debate

 Throughout its history, the WPDU has frequently convened public debates on salient and pressing topics facing local, regional and national communities, sometimes drawing large crowds and media attention.
 Today, these debates typically feature a mix of student and expert advocates, audience participation periods, and formats tailored specifically for each debate.
 Topics have included school vouchers, the merging local governments, and transportation issues, peer-to-peer file sharing, textbook pricing, and sex education.
 In 2000, the Cross Examination Debate Association recognized the Union’s public debate efforts with the Public Sphere Award.
+Currently, the union hosts an annual series called the Marcella L. Finegold Debate Series with a different academic theme each year; debates and lectures in this series range from team showcases to intercollegiate debates judged by public audiences.